Legacy of Violence

 Brought to you by Penguin.

 Sprawling across a quarter of the world's land mass and claiming nearly 500 colonial subjects, Britain's empire was the largest empire in human history.
-For many, it epitomised our nation's cultural superiority, but what legacy have we delivered to the world?
+For many, it epitomized our nation's cultural superiority, but what legacy have we delivered to the world?

-Drawing on more than a decade of research on four continents, Legacy of Violence implicates all sides of the political divide regarding the creation, execution and cover-up of imperial violence.
+Drawing on more than a decade of research on four continents, Legacy of Violence implicates all sides of the political divide regarding the creation, execution, and cover-up of imperial violence.
 By demonstrating how and why violence was the most salient factor underwriting both the empire and British imperial identity, Elkins upends long-held myths and sheds new light on empire's role in shaping the world today.

 Something went wrong.
 Please try again in a few minutes.